Sahandfer/BINDER/README.md

 <p align="center">
     <img width="200" src="./logo.png" alt="logo">
 </p>

 ## Description

 A repository for my learning materials and stuff (i.e. tries, fails, 随便s, etc.).
+Here, I will be providing all the topics that I've recently learned or planned on learning.

 ## List of Content